 2. Sistine Chapel

 Sistine Chapel is an impressive artwork dated from 1473.
 This is the main location where Cardinals choose a new Pope.
-This chapel is best known for its amazing construction, and the beautiful walls painted by a number of impressive Renaissance artists, including Michelangelo.
-The painter is the author of the famous frescoes here that depict stories from the Old and the New Testament, and “the Last Judgement”.
+The chapel is best known for its amazing construction, and the beautiful walls painted by a number of impressive Renaissance artists, including Michelangelo.
+The painter is the author of the famous frescoes that depict stories from the Old and the New Testament, and “the Last Judgement”.
 Even though you are not a religious person, you will be surely impressed by the breathtaking beauty of these frescoes.

 3. The Vatican Museums

 Vatican hosts one of the largest museum complexes in the world, which is also part of the UNESCO heritage sites.
 Because of its vastness, we recommend taking a guided tour to find out the story behind the amazing places you will see.
 There are more than 2,000 rooms and 9 miles of art.
 Do not miss the Gallery of Maps and the Raphael Rooms!
 To avoid the crowds, you can take the 3-hour, early access tour that starts at 8 a.m. near the Vatican Museum entrance.

 4. Visit the Vatican Grottoes

 When you visit Saint Peter’s Basilica, do not miss the Vatican Grottoes, which are just beneath the basilica’s main floor.
 It is a humble, sacred place, where there are tombs of popes, saints, and kings.
 Visiting the Vatican Grottoes is a real pilgrimage, especially if you feel a special connection to these popes and saints of the past.
 Do not forget to respect the dress-code, and wear clothes that are appropriate for a holy place (long skirts and pants, long sleeves).

 Recommended for you: Ideas for Your Next Road Trip in Europe

 5. Visit the Vatican Gardens